Varkous/Simulacrum/README.md

   * Hasher is simply the crypto-hasher functionality for creating/comparing password info (copied most of this)

 # routes
-"auth.js" directs all authentication route handlers (register, login, signout), "file-ops" holds all post routes for CRUD operations performed by the client, and "file-viewing" directs requests to view different directories returns the appropriate content.
+"auth.js" directs all authentication route handlers (register, login, signout), "file-ops" holds all post routes for CRUD operations performed by the client, and "file-viewing" directs requests to view different directories, and returns the appropriate content.

 # views
 Contains the HTML/EJS display templates. "directory" is the workbench for all file browsing that takes place, providing the application the core global variables,